-Jean-Luc Schaffhauser was also Jacques Chaban-Delmas “decentralization” adviser (president of the National Assembly, from 1986 to 1988 several times over).
-He participated in the implementation of the ”Assembly of European Regions” (AER).
+Jean-Luc Schaffhauser was also adviser to the president of the National Assembly, Jacques Chaban-Delmas, on decentralisation.
+He participated in the implementation of the Assembly of European Regions (AER).

 He was elected a Member of the European Parliament in May 2014.